vishnuv4/readme_check/README.md

 - The .bat and .ps1 script both run an executable in the readme_check folder - that's just the python script in .exe format.
 - To create the executable, make the changes to the config struct.
 Run ```.\compile``` in a powershell terminal.
 This create a virtual environment with the required packages and then creates an executable out of the python script in the readme_check folder.
 - Repeat the first two steps to see the new configuration.
+- Each time you run the executable, a file is added in the "readme-check-logs" folder that keeps a record of previous checks.
+Ensure that those files are being created as well.

 ===========================================================================